Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system.
 It is made of LibreOffice macro and SQL request.
 Everyone with basic programing skill can customize it.

 CustomPOS GUI has been designed to be highly efficient with only one page POS, without sub-page.
-Only one popup confirmation will show before invoice is recorded.
+Only one popup confirmation will show before invoice recording.

 No data is stored in client side.
 All you have to do if you want to save your data is to backup the database.

 CustomPOS main concepts are:
-- You can easily customize this program without advanced programing skill (you need to know basics about programing and networking)
+- You can easily customize this program without advanced programing skill (you need to know basics about programing, networking, SQL)
 - You are the master of your data: full database access allow you to correct any mistakes at their origin, you can also easily extract data for statistics, accounting, etc ...

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)